ashfordhill/dynamic-integration-tester/README.md

   - Remove dead code accumulating in the current structure.

 - [ ] **Serialize test results**

   - Implement serialization of test results on the backend.

 - [ ] **Query existing serialized results on startup**

   - Create `TestCase` and `TestResult` objects from the backend response to update the state.

+- [ ] **Dropdown for fn showing duplicates for scripts**

+  - Investigate why the dropdown is showing duplicate scripts; not sure when this started happening.

+- [ ] **Backend to parse the result status into a failure msg**

+  - Implement backend logic to parse result status and generate a failure message.

+- [ ] **Receiver output to make it to receiver output window**

+  - Ensure receiver output is correctly displayed in the receiver output window.

+- [ ] **Fn-selection added to Create Test Case logic**

+  - Consider adding fn-selection to the Create Test Case logic.
+  - Idea: Implement a button in the DataGrid that opens the Function drawer with the selected function.
+  - Ensure users can't accidentally override pre-defined scripts; consider always saving as new.
+  - Check for duplicate names on the front end by querying all functions from the backend.